Step 17: The network in Heat

 The subnet

-Now we want to define a subnet for our network, this is the Subnet resource with type OS::Neutron::Subnet.
+Next, define a subnet for your network.
+This is the Subnet resource with type OS::Neutron::Subnet.

-It’s in the subnet that we’ll define IP information like nameserver(s), the IP version, the IP range and other IP related settings:
+It is in the subnet that you define IP information like nameserver(s), the IP version, the IP range, and other IP-related settings:

 heat_template_version: 2014-10-16